4km3/hms/docs/day1/CI/slides/CI.md

-## Continuous Integration
+### Continuous Integration

-### Brief introduction

-- CI is the discipline of integrating software construction in a developer team
+- CI is the discipline of integrating software construction within a developer team
 - Traditional code development involves multiple manual steps which might introduce new bugs
+- CI enables:
-- CI enables safer pipelines by allowing developer to catch bugs early on development cycle
+	- Safer pipelines by allowing developer to catch bugs early on development cycle
-- CI enables faster pipelines by automating the process
+	- Faster pipelines by automating the process
 - CI ensures that the code can be rolled into production anytime

 ---